coq/platform/README.md

 - fully opam based, also on Windows
 - single script call to install system dependencies, opam (if not there), a fresh opam switch and the Coq Platform
-- interactive (well script based) guidance of the user through the few parameters
+- interactive (well, script based) guidance of the user through the few parameters
 - one unified setup script for Windows, macOS and Linux with few OS dependent sections only
 - for Windows there is an additional wrapper batch script to setup Cygwin as build and working environment
 - for Windows there is in addition a classic Windows installer mostly intended for quick installation by beginners